gaus-fleet-lab/developer-documentation/docs/authentication.md

 # Authentication

-To be able to us the device API, the device need to authenticate it self.
-This is done by posting the device unique access and secret to GAUS and get back a [JWT](https://jwt.io) token.
-This token has time to live date, so when it expires, the device need to re-authenticate.
+To be able to use the device API, the device needs to authenticate itself.
+This is done by posting the device unique access and secret to GAUS and getting back a [JWT](https://jwt.io) token.
+This token has a time to live date, so when it expires, the device need to re-authenticate.